Song Hye-kyo's Net Worth: Her Expensive Assets And Luxury Brand Collaborations

 In 2016, one of the biggest hits of the Korean drama industry, Descendants of The Sun, was released and Song Hye-kyo became a megastar.
 The series also starred Song Joong-ki, who she later married.
 The two were called the Song-Song couple and received the Daesang award together in the same year.

 In 2021, Song starred in Now, We Are Breaking Up, a popular K-drama about the fashion industry.
 In the series, she portrays Ha Young-eun, a practical manager of a fashion design team, while Jang Ki-yong plays the character Yoon Jae-kook, a prolific photographer and her love interest.
-Although the series marked her return to the sets after two years since Encounter, she earned KRW 200 million or SGD 230,000 (approx. USD 151, 745/ /HKD 1191884.59 at the time of writing) per episode at the time.
-This makes a total of SGD 3.67 million (over USD 2.75 million/HKD 21679093.36) for 16 episodes.
+Although the series marked her return to the sets after two years since Encounter, she earned KRW 200 million or SGD 230,000 (approx. USD 151, 745/ /INR 1,24,36,716 at the time of writing) per episode at the time.
+This makes a total of SGD 3.67 million (over USD 2.75 million/INR 22,62,10,432) for 16 episodes.

 Hence, it is evident that Song Hye-kyo derives a considerably high figure from her acting assignments, adding immensely to her net worth.